Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Results

 \subsection{Effect of domain-specific batch normalization}

-To highlight the importance of the domain-specific batch normalization layer of TMKNet, we use t-distributed Stochastic Neighborhood Embedding (t-SNE) \cite{maaten2008visualizing} to generate $2D$ projections of the outputs of the intermediate layers in TMKNet.
-Fig. \ref{fig:tsne} compares the t-SNE of the features before and after the domain-specific batch normalization layer in TMKNet for the Nianapro-DB6 dataset.
-The plot comprises data from both source and target domains for a sample subject (subject $1$), with session $9$ as the target domain.
-It can be observed from Fig. \ref{fig:tsne} that prior to batch normalization, the samples within a class (e.g., blue data points in Fig. \ref{fig:tsne}) exhibit many patches, exhibiting poor localization.
-For some classes, samples from different domains, i.e., markers are segregated from others (e.g., cross marker for orange data points), showing poor domain-invariance of the features.
-The samples also overlap across classes (e.g., orange and red data points in Fig. \ref{fig:tsne}).
-After the batch normalization layer, which performs normalization specific to each domain, the data belonging to each class are better aggregated, forming localized clusters without multiple patches.
+To highlight the importance of the DSBN layer in the TMKNet, we use t-distributed Stochastic Neighborhood Embedding (t-SNE) \cite{maaten2008visualizing} and generate $2D$ projections of the outputs of the intermediate layers in TMKNet.
+Fig. \ref{fig:tsne} compares the t-SNE before and after the DSBN layer for Ninapro.
+The plot comprises data from both source and target domains for subject $1$, with session $9$ as the target domain.
+It can be observed from Fig. \ref{fig:tsne} that prior to batch normalization, the samples within a class (e.g., blue data points) exhibit many patches, showing poor class-specific localization.
+Furthermore, for some classes, samples from different domains (markers) are segregated from others (e.g., cross marker for orange data points), showing poor domain-invariance of the features.
+The samples also overlap across classes (e.g., orange and red data points).
+After the DSBN layer, which performs normalization specific to each domain, the datapoints belonging to each class are better aggregated, forming localized clusters.
 Samples from different domains also exhibit better agreement with each other, demonstrating better domain-invariance.
 Finally, the overlap between classes is also reduced, allowing for accurate classification.
-This demonstrates the prowess of the domain-specific batch normalization layer to aggregate different domains (sessions) together, and thereby, lead to domain (session)-invariant learning and generalization across domains (sessions).
+This demonstrates the prowess of the DSBN layer in aggregating different domains (sessions) together, and thereby, leading to domain (session)-invariant learning and generalization across domains (sessions).